Disability and the Creation of SAFE(R)SPACE

 Phase 3 brought together policymakers, practitioners and people with disabilities who had participated in Phases 1 and 2 concerned with creating safe(r) space through dissemination and networking events in each of the three case study areas.

 Irish Research Council ‘Research for Policy and Society Scheme 2016’.

-Edwards, C. (2020) ‘Un/safety as placemaking: disabled people’s socio-spatial negotiation of fear of violent crime (FOVC)’, Routledge Handbook of Placemaking (forthcoming).
+Edwards, C. (2021) 'Un/safety as placemaking: disabled people's socio-spatial negotiation of fear of violent crime (FOVC)', in: C. Courage, T. Borrup, M. Rosario Jackson, K. Legge, A. Mckeown, L. Platt and J. Schupbach (eds).
+The Routledge Handbook of Placemaking.
+London: Routledge.

 Edwards, C. (2020) 'The experiences of people with disabilities show we need a new understanding of urban safety', The Conversation, 20 February.